aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/threedformat/_index.md

 ```

-Gets and sets the direction from which the light rig is oriented in relation to the scene.
+the direction from which the light rig is oriented in relation to the scene.

 **Returns:**
 int